modernweb-dev/rocket/CONTRIBUTING.md

 ### Running Tests

-To run the tests of a package, it's recommended to `cd` into the package directory and then using `yarn test` to run them.
+To run the tests of a package, it's recommended to `cd` into the package directory and then using `npm run test` to run them.
 This way you're only running tests of that specific package.

 ### Integration Testing